The wardens of Yelnya: Protecting a Belarusian bog

 “As a warden of Yelnya, I want to preserve this ecosystem for our children,” she explained.
 The new eco-classroom, supported and equipped by the UNDP-Coca Cola Foundation’s New World Project, allows them to virtually visit the bog and explore its plants and animals.

 Modern interactive equipment in the classroom turns the classes into a fascinating and interactive learning process, getting the younger generation involved in Yelnya’s protection.
-75 students from three schools are involved and a textbook is being prepared about the eco-system of Yelnya for students of 6-11 grades.
+75 local students are involved in the eco-classroom and a textbook is being prepared about the eco-system of Yelnya for students of 6-11 grades.

 Maryna says that thanks to the ecological education people started treating Yelnya with more care.
 "Local residents often see us as we patrol the bog...Adults, who see the kids picking up the litter in Yelnya, are also changing their behaviour."